nsidc/granule-metgen/devdocs/PIPELINE_REFACTORING_PLAN.md

 2. **Define `TemporalSpec` dataclass** to capture decisions:
    - Source: where to get temporal data (granule metadata, premet file, collection)
    - Type: what temporal type to create (single datetime, range datetime)
-   - Additional configuration specific to the temporal type
 3. **Create `determine_temporal_spec()` function** that:
    - Takes configuration, collection metadata, and available files
    - Returns a complete specification of temporal decisions